superneo/superneo.github.io/paper/attention_is_all_you_need.md

 # paper summary: [Attention Is All You Need](https://arxiv.org/pdf/1706.03762.pdf)

-## Disclaimer
+#### Disclaimer
-This is a simple coverage for the transformer paper.<br>
-It'd be a brief and subjective summary of the original,<br>
+- it's a brief and rough summary for the original paper
-with a bit of my own perspective,<br>
-not a kind of line-by-line commentary or analysis.<br>

 ## model architecture